Skip to main content

 Asynchronous Metrics

-To run asynchronous metrics, you have to start a new evaluation experiment for a particular project.
+To run asynchronous metrics, you have to start a new experiment (also called evaluation) in a particular project.

 User-provided data